 The most tax-efficient way to unlock your money would be to sell enough Monzo shares to realise a £3,000 gain each year, but no more.
 This way you’d defuse down your gains without paying CGT.

-True, that’s going to take a long time if you’re sitting on gains of £55,000 from multiple investment rounds.
+True, that will take a long time if you’re sitting on gains of £55,000 from multiple investment rounds.

 But who knows?
-If you’re unlucky the market might help reduce your gain too, once Monzo is listed on those high seas.
+If you’re unlucky the market might reduce your gains too, once Monzo is listed on those high seas.

 Which is another reason to sell, I suppose.
 Cozy private valuations will be a thing of the past once Monzo is a public company.